 As with many industries, the use of big data and analytics is becoming more widespread in real estate.
 By collecting and analyzing data on consumer behavior, companies can gain unique insights into their target market and make data-driven decisions.

-This trend is expected to continue as companies seek to optimize their investments and marketing strategies.
+This trend will continue as companies seek to optimize their investments and marketing strategies.

 Blockchain technology has the potential to revolutionize the real estate industry by reducing fraud and increasing transparency.